 Want to hike?
 Choose from more than 50 miles of trails lacing the chaparral-studded slopes, including one to the top of 1,625-foot Mount Hollywood, the park’s highest point.
 Another trail takes you to the site of the Old Zoo, where you can explore animal enclosures that have been abandoned and untouched for over 50 years.
 Unpaved roads also provide access for mountain bikers and trail rides; guided rides out of Sunset Ranch include great views of the Hollywood sign.

 Griffith Park has a more refined side, too.
 Learn about American western art at the Autry Museum of the American West.
 Leading musicians love to play at the open-air Greek Theatre.
 Kids can get close-up looks at koalas and Komodo dragons at the Los Angeles Zoo & Botanical Gardens.
 And high on a slope overlooking Los Angeles, the landmark Art Deco-era Griffith Observatory gives you a window to the cosmos.

-Griffith Park spans more than 1730 scenic hectares, making it the largest municipal park in the country.
+Griffith Park spans more than 4,300 scenic acres, making it the largest municipal park in the country.
 Experiences at attractions range from ogling elephants at the Los Angeles Zoo to hearing big-name musicians perform at the open-air Greek Theatre, and here are five compelling ways to spend a day in the park.

 Hike along pristine, scenic trails